textX/textX-LS/examples/multimetamodel/README.md

 #### Challenges for an Editor

- * Non-textX files are included (json file).
+ * Non-textX files are included (JSON file).
- * Non-textX elements are references (OBJECT) from the json file.
+ * Non-textX elements from the JSON file (textX type "OBJECT") are referenced from the textX grammar using a custom scope provider.
  * Model validation is defined.